Explore Copenhagen

 Food Type: Thai

 Set in Boltens Gård, Khun Juk is a stylish Thai restaurant celebrated for its authentic cuisine.
 Favourites from the menu include spicy Thai beef salad or steamed mussels with horapa (Thai sweet basil) and lemongrass.
 The dining room has classic décor and a warm atmosphere, while the outdoor area has lovely café umbrellas and potted plants.
-Open Monday to Saturday for dinner, reservations recommended.
+Open Monday to Saturday for dinner, reservations recommended.<br /><br />

 Peder Oxe

-Address: 11 Gråbrødretorv Copenhagen
+Address: Gråbrødretorv 11, 1154 Copenhagen K Copenhagen

 Food Type: Local

-Located in Gråbrødretorv, one of the oldest squares in Copenhagen, Restaurant Peder Oxe is set in an historic 19th century building with light-filled rooms and high ceilings.
+Located in Grabrodretorv, one of the oldest squares in Copenhagen, Restaurant Peder Oxe is set in an historic 19th-century building with light-filled rooms and high ceilings.
 The menu varies with the changing of the season and includes everything from classic lamb and beef dishes to fresh seafood and game.
 The 'Market Buffet' also offers a great selection.
-Open daily for lunch and dinner, reservations recommended.
+Open daily for lunch and dinner, reservations recommended.<br /><br />

 Nightlife in Copenhagen has a couple of gears and the real party doesn't rev up until very late at night.
-To jumpstart the evening most wait the night hours away in a huge variety of popular cafés and bars which usually serve both food and drinks.
-These can range from renovated historic buildings with new edgy décors or newly built and fashionable cafés.
-Hybrid bars are a perfect way to begin the night as they change themes and almost reinvent their venue several times in a single night.
-This lets patron enjoy easy listening music and nice meals before late night DJ's take over with a dance club atmosphere.
-For those that venture on in the early morning, the night clubs are just waking up.
-Venues pop up and disappear quickly in Copenhagen which gives a fresh variety of choices although old favourites, like once popular jazz clubs, are abandoned.
-However certain areas of the city such as Strget and Vesterbrogade are long time Copenhagen nightlife districts that can always promise great venues.
-These often stay open until five in the morning when it isn't too far to begin again.
+To jumpstart the evening, most wait the night hours away in a huge variety of popular cafés and bars that usually serve both food and drinks.
+These can range from renovated historic buildings with new edgy décors to newly built and fashionable cafés.<br /><br /> Hybrid bars are a perfect way to begin the night as they change themes and almost reinvent their venue several times in a single night.
+This lets patrons enjoy easy listening music and nice meals before late night DJ's take over with a dance club atmosphere.<br /><br /> Those looking for more culture than party should visit the 150-year-old Pantomime Theatre, which stages commedia dell'arte productions with free admission.
+The modern Tivolis Koncertsal offers classical entertainment from opera to symphonies.
+You can often find last-minute discounted tickets at the ticket kiosk across from the Nørreport train station at the corner of Fiolstræde and Nørre Voldgade.<br /><br /> Certain areas of the city, such as Nyhavn and Boltens Gaard, are long time Copenhagen nightlife districts that can always promise great venues.
+These often stay open until about 5am.<br /><br />

-Offering some of the best buys in Europe, a day of shopping in Copenhagen is something to behold.
-The most notable place to browse and spend is the Strøget, which comprises five streets and 2 miles (3.2km) of pedestrianised shopping heaven.
+A day of shopping in Copenhagen is something to experience, although it can become merely a spectator sport for those without large amounts of money to spend.<br /><br /> The most notable place to browse and spend is the Stroget, which comprises five streets and two miles (3.2km) of pedestrian shopping heaven.
 Copenhagen's main stores can be found along here as well as cafés for weary shoppers to stop and refuel.
-At the top end of the Strøget, shoppers with a penchant for designer labels can splurge at Prada, Chanel and Versace among others.
-Magasin du Nord, Scandinavia's largest department store can be found in this area too.
-There is, of course, the obligatory souvenir shopping one must do when in Copenhagen, and Lego can be scooped up for a song here while Scandinavian Crystal and Royal Copenhagen porcelain are not to be forgotten.
-Shops in Copenhagen are mostly open from 9.30am to 5pm or 7pm from Monday to Friday and from 9am to 4pm on Saturdays.
-VAT in Copenhagen is sky-high at 25% and is added on to the price of all consumer goods and services.
-Non-European Union visitors can apply for a tax refund on goods to the value of a minimum of DKK300, which must be spent in one store.
-Visitors can also purchase goods from shops that participate in the Global Refund shopping programme by showing their passport.
-These stores can be identified by the Global Refund logo displayed in their window.
-Shoppers are given a cheque showing the refund they are owed which can be claimed at the point of departure when leaving the country.
+At the top end of the Stroget, shoppers with a penchant for designer labels can splurge at Prada, Chanel and Versace among others.
+Magasin du Nord, Scandinavia's largest department store, can be found in this area too.<br /><br /> Nørrebro Flea Market on Nørrebrogade, and the market on Israels Plads, are the biggest and oldest flea markets in Copenhagen.
+They run from April to October, and stock a wild variety of items, from souvenirs and antiques to complete junk.
+There is, of course, the obligatory souvenir shopping one must do when in Copenhagen, and Lego can be scooped up for a song here while Scandinavian Crystal and Royal Copenhagen porcelain are not to be forgotten.<br /><br /> Shops in Copenhagen are mostly open from 9:30am to 5pm, or 6pm from Monday to Friday, and from 9am to 4pm on Saturdays.<br /><br />

 Javascript is required to view this map.